Pagan Terms and Definitions

 Lore: knowledge handed down from generation to generation.

 Maiden: one aspect of Wiccan Trinity; the Goddess in her youthful aspect.
-Associated with virgin, new learning, inexperienced archetypes.
+Associated with virginity, new learning, inexperienced archetypes.

 Magick: the movement of natural energies - including Personal Power - to create needed change.
 Spelled with a "k" to differentiate it from slight-of-hand, stage magic and fictional magic; some prefer to drop off the k.